tinmarino/try/speech.md

 At any moment, the player can query if he his getting closer, hotter or further, colder from that hidden target.

-This investigation method exhibits the entropically optimal way to find or store with respectively a binary tree or Cartesian coordinates.
+This investigation method exhibits the entropically optimal way to store or find with respectively cartesian coordinates or binary trees.

 When I play, I just spare my brain and instinctively, if nothing goes right, go left!